On learning an interpreted language with recurrent models

+We tested the learning capacities of standard recurrent neural models on our task: a vanilla recurrent neural network \citep[SRN,][]{elman1991distributed}, a long short-term memory network \citep[LSTM,][]{hochreiter1997long}, and a gated recurrent unit \citep[GRU,][]{cho2014properties}.\footnote{Code used in the article is available at \url{https://github.com/dpaperno/LSTM\_composition}.} The systems were implemented in PyTorch and used a single hidden layer of 256 units.
+Using more layers or fewer units did not substantially improve, and sometimes dramatically deteriorated, the performance of the models.
+Models were trained from a randomly initialized state on tokenized input (e.g.\ \texttt{["Ann","s","child"]}).
+The training used Adam optimizer and negative log likelihood loss for sequence classification.
+Each model was run repeatedly with different random initializations.
+Datasets were randomly generated for each initialization of each model.

-We also set a curriculum whereby the system was at first given training examples of minimal complexity, with more complex examples added gradually in the process of training.
-Practically, we added examples of the next complexity level after every ten epochs.
-Tweaking the curriculum, as we found, affected the generalization of the model considerably: for successful learning, complexity of examples must grow neither too slowly nor too fast.
-To illustrate this, we also report below, for comparison, the results of training the models without a curriculum, whereby training examples of all complexity levels were available to the models at all epochs, as well as accuracies for a slower curriculum setup.
+We also set a curriculum whereby the system is given training examples of minimal complexity first, with more complex examples added gradually in the process of training.
+The best curriculum settings varied by model and test example complexity, but on average, the most robust results were obtained by adding examples of the next complexity level after every ten epochs (\textit{gentle curriculum}).
+A curriculum very consistently led to an improvement over the alternative training whereby training examples of all complexity levels were available to the models at all epochs.
+For more details on alternative curricula, see the Appendix, section 1.